stargate/stargate/config-store-yaml/README.md

 To reduce this, the file is cached for 30 seconds after write.
 It means that the change to the underlying `stargate-config.yaml` will be captured by the `getConfigForModule()` method with 30 seconds delay.

-It exposes cache level metrics to allow tracking efficiency and performance.
+The Config Store YAML exposes cache level metrics to allow tracking efficiency and performance.
 All metrics are exposed under `config.store.yaml` prefix.
 The `MetricRegistry` will have the following cache-level metrics:
 - `config.store.yaml.file-cache.hitCount`
 - `config.store.yaml.file-cache.hitRate`